FlipsideCrypto/fsc-evm/models/doc_descriptions/core/contracts.md

 {% docs evm_creator_address %}

-The address of the contract creator.
+The address that deployed/created the contract (also known as the deployer address).

 {% enddocs %}